MazidulIslam/PhysioPlus/README.md

 - Private Route
 - Context Api

-> Create json file and host it on online
+> Createed json file and host it on online

 #### Note: Service, Therapists, Contact routes are private route and you need to login to visit those route.
 When you logged, make Appointment and Logout well appear.